 September 9, 2019

-Method Swizzling in Swift
+Method Swizzling in Swift: A Guide

 In this post we’ll focus on the newly introduced Swift native method swizzling and provide an overview of its syntax, related compilation options and the generated code.